Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Input/Output Files       | Description
 :------------------------|:---------------------------------
-[*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml)  | Exact list of the packs that are used by the application; allows to lock the pack versions.
+[*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml)  | Exact list of the packs that are used by the application; enables [reproducible builds](#reproducible-builds) as it locks the pack versions.
 [*.cbuild-set.yml](YML-CBuild-Format.md#file-structure-of-cbuild-setyml)    | Specifies the [context set](#working-with-context-set) of projects, target-types, and build-types that are used to generate the application image.

 Output Files             | Description